 If you want the strongest retaining wall system for your project, it’s best to follow these guidelines and best practices:

-Consider the soil you’re working with: Sandy, dry soils fit best behind retaining walls because they drain water well.
-Avoid building retaining walls around moist or wet soils such as clay because they won’t drain any water that they absorb.
-You should examine the soil in your project’s chosen spot to see what kind of heavy loads it can support.
+- Consider the soil you’re working with: Sandy, dry soils fit best behind retaining walls because they drain water well.
+Avoid building retaining walls around moist or wet soils such as clay because they won’t easily drain the water they absorb.
+You should explore the soil characteristics at your project’s site to determine what type of retaining wall will work best. .
 Load-bearing soil factors to consider include stress parameters, load-bearing capacity, and friction angles (how the soil resists movement).

-Examine your retaining wall’s location: When you choose a location for your wall, you have to consider many factors.
-For example, will the wall run near any utility lines or stormwater management systems?
+- Examine your retaining wall’s location: When you choose a location for your wall, you have to consider many factors.
+For example, will the wall run near any utility lines or storm water management systems?
 Does it sit near property lines?
-The location of these facility components significantly affects where you put your wall.
+The location of these facility components significantly affects where you put your wall and what type of retaining wall will work best

-Consider the land’s shape and angle: If your wall cuts into a hillside, you have to deal with excess soil when you install it.
-How will you store that excess soil?
-Will you bring in extra infill to reinforce the wall and soil once installation is complete?
-Consider how the land’s shape influences the retaining wall’s shape.
+Consider the land profile and topography: If your wall cuts into a hillside, you’ll have to manage and contend with any excess soil during construction of the retaining wall.
+Consider how the lay of the land influences the retaining wall’s shape.
 Should it be straight or curved?
-Also consider whether parking lots or buildings will be on the land located above or behind the wall.
+Also consider whether parking lots or buildings will be on the site located above or behind the wall.
 These factors help shape your retaining wall installation.

 Install Your Retaining Wall Today With Intech

 If your construction project requires a retaining wall, reach out to Intech Anchoring Systems today.
-We know what retaining walls require, and we’ll help you design the right wall for your residential or commercial project.
+We know what retaining walls require, and we’ll help assist you with the selection of the right wall type for your residential or commercial project.